sladericewatkins/onecms7/src/faq/index.md

 [TextMate](https://macromates.com/) on Mac, [VSCodium](https://vscodium.com/) on everything else.
 Both are open source!

 ## What operating system(s) do you prefer most?
 [macOS](https://www.apple.com/macos/) and [Pop!_OS](https://pop.system76.com).
-Not a fan of the direction Windows is going in, but keep it around for some development stuff.
+I'm not a fan of the direction Windows is going in, but keep it around for some development stuff.

 ## Where are the archives of your website's previous iterations?
 Each version from v4 ("oldsite") and newer has been archived, you can find them in their new homes below: